Elhadary1899/Elhadary1899/README.md

 I have hands-on experience designing and implementing backend services using **Java and Node.js**, with solid knowledge of **relational databases (MySQL, PostgreSQL, SQL Server)**, **RESTful APIs**, and **object-oriented design**.
 I enjoy working close to the system level, where performance, correctness, and clean architecture matter.

-Beyond development, I serve as **Vice President of the HackerRank Campus Club (FCDS)**, where I help organize technical sessions, coding events, and support members in improving their problem-solving and core computer science skills.
+Beyond development, I've served as the **Vice President of the HackerRank Campus Club (FCDS)**, where I've helped organize technical sessions, coding events, and support members in improving their problem-solving and core computer science skills.
 I’m also an **ECPC participant**, with a strong interest in competitive programming.

 📄 **Resume:** [View PDF](https://drive.google.com/file/d/1LJe4L2JZks4WGLr1avtEphjOjdKK9lFA/view)